 About the monument

-The 12th Pennsylvania Reserves were commanded at the Battle of Gettysburg by Colonel Martin D. Hardin (USMA ’59).
-Hardin was a family friend to Abraham Lincoln and had served as an aide to Robert E. Lee during John Brown’s Harpers Ferry Raid.
+Colonel Martin D. Hardin (West Point class of 1859) commanded the 12th Pennsylvania Reserves at the Battle of Gettysburg.
+Hardin was a family friend to Abraham Lincoln.
+He had served as an aide to Robert E. Lee during John Brown’s Harpers Ferry Raid.

 From the front of the monument:

 Mustered in May 30 – July 3, 1861 –

 Mustered out June 11, 1864

 Recruited in Philadelphia Wyoming Bradford Dauphin Northampton Westmoreland York Indiana Huntingdon and Franklin Counties

 Present at Gettysburg 26 Officers and 294 men

 Killed and died of wounds 1 officer and 112 men;